rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, the remote scanner beeps and illuminates its green LED on a successful decode.</p>
+If true, the remote scanner beeps and illuminates its green LED on a successful decode.
 ####Access